kyverno/policies/README.md

   `velero-backup-pvc=true`.

   Refer to the documentation for more details on Kyverno annotations: https://artifacthub.io/docs/topics/annotations/kyverno/
-annotations: # Annotations values should be the same as policies.kyverno.io annotations and get annotations from https://artifacthub.io/docs/topics/annotations/kyverno/ (optional) kyverno/category: "Velero" kyverno/kubernetesVersion: "1.25" kyverno/subject: "Pod, Annotation"
+annotations: # Annotations values should be the same as policies.kyverno.io annotations and get annotations from https://artifacthub.io/docs/topics/annotations/kyverno/ kyverno/category: "Velero" kyverno/kubernetesVersion: "1.25" kyverno/subject: "Pod, Annotation"